bolken44/counterfactual_temperatures/repkit/code/ado/README.md

 - `bayes(string)` - All parameters of the counterfactual temperature model are first estimated for each geographic unit separately.
 The `bayes()` option allows for empirical Bayes shrinkage of these parameters.
 The shrinkage is performed using inverse-variance weighting.
   - `bayes(mean, all)` - Shrinks parameters toward the average of all geographic units.
 This is the default.
   - `bayes(none)` - Turns off empirical shrinkage.
-  - `bayes(mean, geovar)` - Shrinks parameters toward the average of that parameter within the specified geographic variable (presumed to be a larger geographic unit, e.g., states if `geovar` is county).
+  - `bayes(mean, geovar)` - Shrinks parameters toward the average of that parameter within the specified geographic variable (presumed to be a larger geographic unit than the dataset, e.g., `geovar` can be states if `geo` is county).
   - `bayes(zero)` - Shrinks parameters toward zero.

 - `trend(string)` - Specifies the counterfactual temperature model.
 Default is `trend(time2)`.